alejandralopezgalan/SuperStore-Sales-Analysis/README.md

 ![insights3](assets/img/project3_insights3.png)

 ## Action plan
+A recommended action plan tailored to the trends and observations from the analysis:

+### 1. Customer Acquisition Strategy
+   - **Issue Identified**: No new unique customers since 2011.
+   - **Implementation roadmap**:
+     - Launch targeted marketing campaigns (e.g., social media, email) focused on acquiring new customers.
+     - Offer referral incentives to existing customers for bringing in new buyers.
+     - Partner with influencers or businesses in your top-performing regions (US, Australia, France) to reach untapped audiences.

+### 2. Boosting Sales in Q4
+   - **Issue Identified**: Declining sales during the last quarter of each year.
+   - **Implementation roadmap**:
+     - Implement Q4-exclusive promotions or discounts (e.g., holiday or end-of-year sales).
+     - Begin pre-holiday marketing campaigns earlier to create anticipation.
+     - Focus on top-performing product categories (chairs, phones, storage items) and bundle them for holiday gifting.

+### 3. Product and Shipping Optimisation
+   - **Issue Identified**: Customers prefer affordable shipping and practical, versatile products.
+   - **Implementation roadmap**:
+     - Strengthen inventory of top-selling products (e.g., chairs, phones, storage items).
+     - Offer discounts or loyalty points for selecting standard shipping to further encourage its use.
+     - Explore partnerships with shipping companies to reduce overall delivery costs.

+### 4. Maximising Regional Performance
+   - **Insight**: APAC, US, and EU are top markets, and US, Australia, and France lead in orders.
+   - **Implementation roadmap**:
+     - Tailor region-specific promotions or exclusive product lines to reinforce loyalty in these markets.
+     - Identify emerging markets near these regions for possible expansion (e.g., Canada, New Zealand, or nearby EU countries).
+     - Conduct customer surveys to better understand regional preferences and adapt offerings accordingly.

+### 5. Customer Retention Initiatives
+   - **Insight**: Most clients are individual consumers.
+   - **Implementation roadmap**:
+     - Develop a customer loyalty programme with personalised rewards.
+     - Offer personalised recommendations based on past purchases to encourage repeat orders.
+     - Enhance post-purchase support to ensure customer satisfaction and strengthen brand loyalty.

 ## Excel Report
 To review the analysis in detail, you can download the Excel Report [here]().